publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s109.md

 >         “(3)  __Determinations__  __.—__

->         An agreement described in paragraph (2) may include determinations by the Secretary \[of Transportation\] of the types of projects categorically excluded (consistent with section 1508.4 of title 40, Code of Federal Regulations) in the State in addition to the types listed in subsections (c) and (d) of section 771.117 of title 23, Code of Federal Regulations (as in effect on the date of enactment of this Act).”
+>         An agreement described in paragraph (2) may include determinations by the Secretary \[of Transportation\] of the types of projects categorically excluded (consistent with section 1508.4 of title 40, Code of Federal Regulations) in the State in addition to the types listed in subsections (c) and (d) of section 771.117 of title 23, Code of Federal Regulations (as in effect on the date of enactment of this Act).

+>     “(e) __Programmatic Agreement Template.—__

+>         “(1)  __In general__  __.—__

+>         The Secretary \[of Transportation\] shall develop a template programmatic agreement described in subsection (d) that provides for efficient and adequate procedures for evaluating Federal actions described in section 771.117(c) of title 23, Code of Federal Regulations (as in effect on the date of enactment of this subsection \[Dec.
+4, 2015\]).

+>         “(2)  __Use of template__  __.—__

+>         The Secretary \[of Transportation\]—

+>             “(A) on receipt of a request from a State, shall use the template programmatic agreement developed under paragraph (1) in carrying out this section; and

+>             “(B) on consent of the applicable State, may modify the template as necessary to address the unique needs and characteristics of the State.

+>         “(3)  __Outcome measurements__  __.—__

+>         The Secretary shall establish a method to verify that actions described in section 771.117(c) of title 23, Code of Federal Regulations (as in effect on the date of enactment of this subsection), are evaluated and documented in a consistent manner by the State that uses the template programmatic agreement under this subsection.”

  __Engineering Judgment__